 type IV: Andersen di...

 Glycogen storage disease type II, also known as Pompe disease or acid maltase deficiency disease, is an inherited lysosomal disorder characterized by abnormal glycogen accumulation within lysosomes.
-It is a multi-system disorder involving the heart, skeletal muscle and liver.
-It is caused by the...
+It is a multisystem disorder involving the heart, skeletal muscle and liver.
+It is caused by a de...